Northern Outdoors’ Response to COVID-19

-Northern Outdoors worked closely with rafting outfitters in Maine and across the nation to establish precautions to ensure we kept guests and team members safe during the whitewater rafting trip.
+Northern Outdoors worked closely with rafting outfitters in Maine and across the nation early in 2020 to establish precautions to ensure we kept guests and team members safe during the whitewater rafting trip.
 These guidelines were approved by the State of Maine, and enabled us to run a successful, fun, and healthy summer of whitewater rafting trips on the Kennebec, Dead, and Penobscot Rivers.
 Guidelines have evolved (and will continue to do so), and Northern Outdoors will continue to follow all state and CDC guidance and mandates.
 We are confident in our team’s ability to provide you with life changing adventure, regardless of the circumstances.
-Although we expect guidelines to evolve for 2021, here are the current guidelines for whitewater rafting in Maine:
+Here’s the current plan for Summer 2021:

 Additional Cleaning and Sanitization Practices

-Maintaining a safe and healthy environment has always been important to us, but we will be stepping up the game to ensure all surfaces are frequently cleaned including paddles, life jackets, helmets, vehicles, tables, etc. Gloves, masks, and distancing measures according to recommendations will be required of all staff.
+Maintaining a safe and healthy environment has always been important to us, but we will continue practices from summer 2020 including daily sanitization of paddles, life jackets, helmets, vehicles, tables, etc. Gloves, masks, and distancing measures will be required of all staff according to state mandates.

 Riverside Lunches and Meal prep

 Rafter Participation Requirements

 We ask each visitor to self-check for signs and symptoms of COVID-19 prior to arrival and sign a participation agreement.
-Guests will be asked to have face coverings available.
-Although you won’t wear face coverings continually, there will be situations where we will require guests to wear them, such as while in transportation to and from the river.
+It is recommended that people who are not fully vaccinated wear a face covering when traveling on the bus

 More than anything, research shows that being in the open air is one of the safest places to be right now!
 Sunlight is a natural disinfectant, and with the wide open spaces of being outdoors, physical distancing is easy peasy.